-Once a prospective member is accepted by a Region, send the executed and endorsed (by the Region officer) application with check for full year's dues or more (up to three years) to the PCA National
+Once a prospective member is accepted by a Region, send the executed and endorsed (by a Region officer) application with check for one-year's dues or more (up to three years) to the PCA National Office.

-Office.
 Be sure to keep your own records on this and send the complete application to PCA National.
 If the application is not endorsed, or if it is not completely filled out, or if the dues are not included, it will be returned to the submitting Region.
-Once completed, PCA National will acknowledge membership acceptance to the new member by letter and will send him/her a membership card.
+Once completed, PCA National will acknowledge membership acceptance to the new member by letter and will send them a membership card or the member can choose to download a digital membership card.
 The new member will show up on your monthly membership reports.